qt-pay/bgyq/network/ovn-ovs-dpdk/OVN datapath.md

 ## OVN datapath

+OVN DATAPATH identifies the logical datapath (a logical switch or a logical router) where the sample packet will begin.

 ## Logical network topology

 Every call to implement an element for the above data model is forwarded to OVN ML2 driver as defined by the `mechanism driver` setting of the ML2 plugin.
 This driver is responsible for the creation of an appropriate data model inside the OVN Northbound DB.
 The main elements of this data model are:

 - **Switch** equivalent of a Neutron’s Subnet, enables L2 forwarding for all attached ports
 - **Distributed Router** provides distributed routing between directly connected subnets
-- **Gateway Router** provides connectivity between external networks and distributed routers, implements NAT and Load Balancing
+- **Gateway Router（L3）** provides connectivity between external networks and distributed routers, implements NAT and Load Balancing
 - **Port** of a logical switch, attaches VM to the switch

 ![](https://image-1300760561.cos.ap-beijing.myqcloud.com/bgyq-blog/ovn-zoom1.png)